-Students will not receive credit for EMSP courses relating to Advanced Emergency Medical Technician or Paramedic courses of instruction from other teaching institutions.
+Students will not receive credit for EMSP courses relating to Advanced Emergency Medical Technician or Paramedic courses of instruction from other teaching institutions unless utilizing the PLA program.
 All students shall enroll into the Hill College EMS Programs paramedic courses of instruction as listed in the Hill College EMS Program catalog.